cakephp/docs/en/tutorials-and-examples/cms/authentication-plugin.rst

 For example, password hashing is done on the individual record, so we'll implement this behavior on the entity object.
 Because we want to hash the password each time it is set, we'll use a mutator/setter method.
-CakePHP will call convention based setter methods any time a property is set in one of your entities.
+CakePHP will call a convention based setter method any time a property is set in one of your entities.
 Let's add a setter for the password.
 In **src/Model/Entity/User.php** add the following::